European Energy Exchange: Trading volume

-In 2024, the total trading of electricity on the EEX Group Power amounted to 12,372 TWh (terawatt hours), compared with 8,660 TWh in 2023.
-In the year 2024, a total of 880 TWh was traded on the Power Spot Markets of EPEX SPOT (2023: 724 TWh), while the Power Derivates Markets reached 11,489 TWh.
-In the field of natural gas, the volume traded on the EEX amounted to 7,099 TWh, a slight decline of minus 3 percent compared with the previous year (2023: 7,294 TWh).
-The EEX European emissions markets recorded a total volume of 1,389.9 million tonnes of CO_{2}, reflecting an 8% year-on-year increase.
+In 2025, the total trading of electricity on the EEX Group Power amounted to 13,494 TWh (terawatt hours), compared with 12,359 TWh in 2024.
+In the year 2025, a total of 918 TWh was traded on the Power Spot Markets of EPEX SPOT (2024: 880 TWh), while the Power Derivates Markets reached 12,574 TWh.
+In the field of natural gas, the volume traded on the EEX amounted to 8,823 TWh, a 24 percent increase compared with the previous year (2024: 7,099 TWh).
+The EEX European emissions markets recorded a total volume of 1,316.3 million tonnes of CO_{2}.

 Spot market

 The spot market for electricity is operated by EPEX SPOT, a joint venture owned by German EEX AG and French Powernext SAS (its 100% subsidiary).
 Each day of the year, EPEX SPOT conducts day-ahead auctions for three market areas: Germany/Austria, France, and Switzerland.
 Physical delivery of power occurs the following day.

 EPEX SPOT also offers an intraday market for Germany, France, Belgium, the Netherlands, Luxembourg, Switzerland, Austria, and the United Kingdom.
 The market, which operates continuously without exceptions, can be utilized to meet short-term electricity needs or to trade excess capacity.
 Participants can purchase electricity up to 45 minutes before each hour for that specific hour.
 Trading for electricity on the following day can start from 15:00.

 The ability to trade all day on the natural gas spot market was introduced in 2011.
 On the spot market, companies can trade natural gas on a continuous basis for the current day (within a day), one day, and two days in advance, as well as for the following weekend.
 Since the launch of 24/7 trading, EEX has also offered seamless trading with a minimum lot size of 1 MW (in addition to 10 MW contracts).
 Short-term gas quantities can be traded on the exchange for delivery in the market areas GASPOOL, NetConnect Germany (NCG), and the Dutch Title Transfer Facility (TTF).

-EEX also offers a spot market for EU allowances.
-Since 2005, EEX has operated both spot and derivatives markets in emission allowances.
-EEX has offered trading of emission allowances on the basis of the EU Emissions Trading Scheme (EU ETS) since 2005.
+EEX also offers a spot market for EU allowances, having operated both spot and derivatives markets in emission allowances since 2005.
 EEX currently runs a secondary market for continuous trading on a spot and derivatives basis for EU ETS allowances (EUA, EUAA) and Kyoto credits (CER, ERU).